Virus outbreak forces England to select new cricket squad | Sports-Games

 - United Kingdom

-England was forced to select a completely new squad on Tuesday for the one-day international series against Pakistan after an outbreak of the coronavirus infected three players and four members of staff.
+England was forced to select a completely new group of players and management on Tuesday for the one-day international series against Pakistan after the coronavirus infected three players and four members of staff.

 The initially selected squad went into isolation following the results of tests taken on Monday, a day after the team's last ODI against Sri Lanka in Bristol.
 The names of those who tested positive have not been disclosed.
 The remainder of the group were identified as close contacts.